Skip to main content

 A Language for Describing Agentic LLM Contexts

-Noga Peleg Pelc (Bar Ilan University, Israel), Gal A. Kaminka (Bar Ilan University, Israel), Yoav Goldberg (Bar Ilan University, Israel)
+Noga Peleg Pelc (Bar Ilan University), Gal A. Kaminka (Bar Ilan University), Yoav Goldberg (Bar Ilan University & Ai2)

 Architectural Patterns & Composition